SergioGozalo/Practicas/README.md

 # Practicas

-## Functional tables:
+## Analysis:
-Contains the metagenomic analysis (.rmd and .html) and the tables used.
+Contains the metagenomic analysis (.rmd and .html), the function representation and the tables used.